 A conditional use permit is a permitted use that is allowed only when it is shown that the use meets certain guidelines and specific standards related to the proposed conditional use.
 Conditions may be applied to the issuance of the permit and/or periodic review may be required.
 The permit shall be granted for a particular use and not for a particular person or firm.

-A home occupation permit is for a business or enterprise conducted in a dwelling or accessory dwelling and incidental to the principle residential use whether conducted for profit or not for profit.
-The City regulates home occupations to ensure the character of our residentials are maintained.
+A home occupation permit is for a business or enterprise conducted in a dwelling or accessory dwelling and incidental to the principal residential use whether conducted for profit or not for profit.
+The City regulates home occupations to ensure the character of our residentials is maintained.

 An interim land use permit may be granted for the temporary use of property if certain requirements are met.
 The permit may be issued with a particular date, until the occurrence of a particular event, or until zoning regulations no longer permit it.
 Conditions may be applied to the issuance of the permit and/or periodic review may be required.
 The permit shall be granted for a particular use and not for a particular person or firm.

 Signs in the City should be kept within reasonable boundaries consistent with the objectives and goals of the community to retain its special character and economic advantages.
-A zoning sign permit ensure the quality of the sign's appearance and it's compliance with the City's current zoning ordinances.
+A zoning sign permit ensures the quality of the sign's appearance and its compliance with the City's current zoning ordinances.

 The City Council declares it necessary and appropriate to require site plan approval of development in certain districts to preserve and promote attractive, well-planned, stable, urban conditions.
 This includes all proposed multiple-family dwellings (3 or more units), mobile homes, commercial and industrial developments, and all proposed developments in Wetland Districts.
 Site Plan approval by the City Council must be obtained before a Building Permit is issued.